JonMrowczynski/CSC213Project1/README.md

 ---

-### 🧪 **Step 4: Make Sure Your Deck Class Passes All Tests!**
+### 🧪 **Step 4: Make Sure Your `Deck` `class` Passes All Tests!**

 - A **JUnit test file** (`DeckTest.java`) is provided to verify your implementation.
-- You can determine what each of them test by looking at their corresponding javadocs and testing code.
+- You can determine what each of them test by looking at their corresponding Javadocs and testing code.
-- It is not guaranteed that your `Deck` class functions entirely correctly if all tests pass, but it is a very good check!
+- It is not guaranteed that your `Deck` `class` functions entirely correctly if all tests pass, but it is a very good check!

 ---